 Do you want to fix the black triangles between your teeth?
 It’s possible.
-This article highlights vital details such as the causes and treatment options of black triangle teeth and their link with your dental health.
-This condition is also known as gingival embrasures, and it happens because your gum tissues don’t completely fill the space between your teeth.
-Read on to learn more!
+This article highlights vital details such as the causes and treatment options of black triangle teeth, how can you prevent them and their link with your dental health.
+This condition is also known as gingival embrasures

 Following are the leading causes of black triangles between teeth:-

 Gum recession is caused due to smoking, aging, or periodontal diseases.
 These degenerated gums pull away from your teeth and leave their roots vulnerable to bacteria and cavities.

 Wrong Brushing Techniques

 According to a study, brushing your teeth aggressively and brushing them with a bigger-sized brush can also lead to black triangles.

 Everyone’s teeth are not perfectly shaped.
 If your front teeth, also known as incisors, are narrow at the gum line and broad at the biting surface, you may develop gingival embrasures.

 Orthodontic Treatments Gone Wrong

 You may develop black triangles after braces or other orthodontic treatments due to the shift in your teeth.
 In that case, you might need to repeat your treatment.